draganmilovan/WeatheReport/Pods/RTCoreDataStack/README.md

 # Swift RTCoreDataStack

 Core Data stack I use for my Core Data based apps.
 It acts as replacement for `NSPersistantContainer` Apple added in iOS 10 SDK.
-It supports iOS 8 and above.
+It supports iOS 8, watchOS 3, tvOS 10 and above.

 This is a rewrite of the same library I used in Objective-C projects.
 It’s used in several fairly large and complex apps with lots of background imports, thus it's fairly stable and usable in practice.
 Still, test all assumptions like hell.

 The library is fairly small and well commented.
+Latest version uses Swift 4.2.
+Supports SQLite and in-memory store types.

 ## Usage